infinitefield/yawc/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).
-Under the terms of this license, any modifications made to the code must be made available publicly under the same license.
+Under the terms of this license, you may use, modify, and distribute the code as part of a larger work without requiring the entire work to be licensed under the LGPL.
-This ensures the software remains free and open source, with all improvements benefiting the community.
+However, any modifications to the library itself must be made available under the LGPL.
-For more details, see ([LICENSE](LICENSE) or https://www.gnu.org/licenses/agpl-3.0.en.html)
+For more details, see ([LICENSE](LICENSE) or https://www.gnu.org/licenses/lgpl-3.0.en.html)

 ## Acknowledgments